yaronvel/synth-subnet/docs/validator_guide.md

 #### `--neuron.sample_size INTEGER`

-The number of miners to query in a single step.
+The number of validators to query in a single step.

 Default: `50`